fangjunzhou/rt-gaussian-splat-renderer/docs/source/get-started.md

 ### Install uv

-You need to [uv](https://docs.astral.sh/uv/) to use this project.
+You need to install [uv](https://docs.astral.sh/uv/) to use this project.
 Please read the [uv installation documentation](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) for details.

 ### Clone the Project